Put yourself in the shoes of a respondent in a workplace investigation.

 The problem with not investing in these skills is that complainants are more likely to jump ahead to the formal stages of a complaints process.
 Jumping ahead inevitably means involving more people and raising the stakes.
 That’s when it gets harder for respondents to live up to expectations.
 It’s so much easier to respond constructively when the negative feedback is delivered in an informal setting without too much fuss.
 Once the matter escalates above that level, when HR or mediators or investigators become involved, very few people have the resilience and confident humility required to turn the experience of receiving negative feedback into something positive.

-Laura Douglas is a Senior Associate at Justitia.
-To view her profile, click here.
+Laura Douglas is Special Counsel at Justitia.
+To view Laura’s profile, click here.